(c) MRSA Action UK December 2011

-This information aims to provide patients, carers, and anyone who is concerned about Clostridium difficile, its diagnosis, treatment and what can be done to reduce the risks of spreading the infection.
+This information aims to help patients, carers, and anyone who is concerned about Clostridium difficile, its diagnosis, treatment and what can be done to reduce the risks of spreading the infection.

 What is Clostridium difficile?

-Clostridium difficile, also known as C. difficile or C. diff, are bacteria that are present naturally in the gut of very young children and increasingly as age increases in adults.
+Clostridium difficile, also known as Clostridioides difficile, C. difficile or C. diff, are bacteria that are present naturally in the gut of very young children and increasingly as age increases in adults.

 Clostridium difficile does not cause any problems in healthy people.
 However, some antibiotics that are used to treat other health conditions can interfere with the balance of 'good' bacteria in the gut.
 When this happens, Clostridium difficile bacteria can multiply and produce toxins (poisons), which cause illness such as diarrhoea and fever.
 At this point, a person is said to be infected with Clostridium difficile.

 Clostridium difficile bacteria spread very easily.
-Despite this, Clostridium difficile infections can usually be prevented by practising good hygiene in healthcare environments, such as washing hands regularly and cleaning surfaces using products containing bleach.
+Despite this, Clostridium difficile infections can usually be prevented by practising good hygiene in healthcare environments, such as washing hands regularly and cleaning surfaces using disinfectants that are active against bacterial spores, like peracetic acid, hydrogen peroxide or chlorine (bleach).

 You will only need treatment for a Clostridium difficile infection if you have symptoms.
-Sometimes, stopping the antibiotics is enough to clear the infection.
+Sometimes, stopping the antibiotics that caused the Clostridium difficile infection is enough to clear the infection.
 If symptoms are more severe, you may need to take medication to clear the infection.

 Most people with a Clostridium difficile infection make a full recovery.
 However, in rare cases, the infection can be fatal.